 Trained servers must be certified by a recognized alcohol server training course that has been approved by the Town.
-This includes Smart Serve program.
+These include This includes Smart Serve and S.I.P. programsprogram.
 The sponsor shall ensure all event workers are over the age of 19 years of age.
 Door and entrance monitors are encouraged to monitor the door for a minimum of 1.5 hours following the advertised admission time and for a minimum of 1.5 hours prior to the advertised departure time.